-This suggested amount is the minimum that enable the Trust to maintain a programme, but is not sufficient to maintain the facilities.
+This amount is the minimum that enable the Trust to maintain a programme, but is not sufficient to maintain the facilities.
 This amount is kept low so that all could benefit from the teachings.
-Larger donations are always welcomed and this would help us better promote and maintain our programmes and facilities for the benefit of all.
+Larger donations are always welcomed and this would help maintain the programmes and facilities for the upliftment of all.

 Gurupurnima is traditionally an opportunity to offer dakshina/monetary support for the teacher.
 It's an expression of a student's appreciation, respect and gratitude for the teachers and the teachings given which supports the teacher for the whole year.
 Please place the dakshina in an envelope and place in the dakshina basket by the teacher's seat.

 Rules for Programme

-While on programmes at the Ashram, we should endeavor to follow at least the first five of the Eight Limbs of Yoga as expounded by Patanjali.
+While on programmes at the Ashram, we should endeavour to follow at least the first five of the Eight Limbs of Yoga as expounded by Patanjali.